 Before examining how this occurrence is formed, one needs to have a clear definition of what precisely it is first.

-St Elmo's Fire is a meteorological phenomenon where pointed tall objects in the atmosphere like church towers and ship masts create an electrical discharge in the form of a blue plasma in a highly charged electrical field.
+St Elmo's Fire is a meteorological phenomenon where pointed tall objects on the surface, like church towers and ship masts, create an electrical discharge in the form of a blue plasma in a highly charged electrical field.
 The illuminated plasma is the result of a process called corona discharge.

 The blue glow, whose shape sometimes resembles a form of fire or lightning, is often accompanied by a hissing or buzzing sound.
 (Very much like the buzzing of neon light, which is basically the same process.)

 It was already made clear that there is no relation between the blue glow synonymous with this event & incidents of an actual fire.
 Although they have similar characteristics, St Elmo's Fire is also not a form of lightning, though it has been mistaken for ball lightning in the past.

 The name and history imply that this phenomenon mostly applies to maritime-related activities (more on that in the next section.)
 It has been shown that, however, that St Elmo's Fire can occur anywhere over land as well, If all the necessary components are in place.